zentrocdot/wapscan/README.md

 2. wapscan_beacon
 4. wapscan_oui

-<p align="justify">wapscan is the base apllication. wapscan_beacon and wapscan_oui offer further informations.
+<p align="justify"><code>wapscan</code> is the base apllication. wapscan_beacon and wapscan_oui offer further informations.
 Sometimes it is of interest how often an access point is sending the beacon.
 This is monitored by wapscan_beacon.
 It can also be of interest to know the hardware on which the access point runs.
 The is realised by wapscan_oui.</p>

 <p align="justify">The wireless access point scanner is well tested on für wlan on 2.4 GHz as well as 5 GHz.
 Both bands are monitored as expected on differnent hardware devices.</p>